zhyblue424/AtomDL/Readme.md

 ## 🌟 Key Findings

-### 1. Atomic Displacement Analysis
+### 1. Precise Localization of Labile Sites:
-We quantitatively demonstrate that Pt atoms substituting Mo lattice sites exhibit stochastic positional deviations, with a maximum displacement reaching **3.2% of the Mo–Mo bond length**.
-This challenges the common assumption of ideal lattice substitution in single-atom catalysts.
+We quantified a random positional displacement of approximately 3.2% relative to ideal lattice sites, providing an empirical "snapshot" of the intrinsic structural disorder that is often overlooked in static models.

-### 2. Electric Field Heterogeneity
+### 2. Direct Visualization of Electronic Heterogeneity:
-By leveraging **Differential Phase Contrast (DPC)** imaging, we directly visualize how subtle atomic displacements induce local variations in electric fields.
-This provides a rare experimental link between atomic geometry and field distribution.

-### 3. Structure–Property Relationship
-Our results establish that atomic-scale positional disorder is not merely noise but an intrinsic source of **electronic heterogeneity**, offering new insight into catalytic activity variations at the single-atom level.
+Through Differential Phase Contrast (DPC) imaging, we directly visualized the inhomogeneous electrostatic landscapes surrounding individual Pt atoms.
+Our analysis suggests that this observed electronic heterogeneity may stems from the intrinsic, non-ideal positional distribution of these single atoms.